 With the combination of my surgeries and my new dietary changes, I went into remission for several years.
 Nutrition became a critical part of managing my inflammation.
 Although most medical doctors told me that food wouldn’t have any significant impact on my disease, and that lifelong medications were my only option, it was food that ultimately became my “medicine.”

-Part of me, of course, wishes I’d explored my dietary options much earlier during my journey, but another part of me is grateful for the trials I went through.
 It’s easy to get down and feel hopeless when you face pain and suffering on a daily basis.
-But being chronically ill has actually turned out to be quite a blessing, as I’ve learned to appreciate many of the things I once took for granted.
-Every small moment of relief is a like a ray of sunshine…a reminder that every day is a gift, and that life, with all its challenges, heartbreak, and complications, is still truly beautiful.
+But being chronically ill can also be a blessing, as I’ve learned to appreciate many of the things I once took for granted.
+Every small moment of relief is a like a ray of sunshine…a reminder that every day is a gift, and that life, with all its challenges, heartbreak, and complications, is still beautiful.